solidjs/solid-docs-legacy/langs/en/guides/getting-started.md

   // or
   h('h1', {}, 'Hello ', first() + ' ' + last())
   ```
-  The following will update as expected when `first` or `last` change because the template will read from the getter within an effect so that dependencies can be tracked:
+  The following will update as expected when `first` or `last` change because the template will read from the getter within an effect and dependencies will be tracked:
   ```js
   html`
     <h1>Hello ${() => first() + ' ' + last()}</h1>